dprojects/getDimensions/Docs/README.md

 		3. Another way is to copy manually data from spreadsheet `toCut`.
 For example You can export spreadsheet `toCut` to `.csv` file and open `.csv` file under `LibreOffice Writer` and covert it to the table.

 # Special thanks

+* Very important thing like `Grain Direction` has been reminded to me at the [FreeCAD forum thread by zohozer](https://forum.freecadweb.org/viewtopic.php?p=560407#p560407), This was already supported but `Grain Direction` had to be more clearly decribed at the documentation, Thanks.

 * `Array` feature has been suggested to me at the [FreeCAD forum thread by jaisejames](https://forum.freecadweb.org/viewtopic.php?p=164072#p164072), Thanks.